jas-per/luckyLUKS/README.rst

 - You can easily add some encrypted private data to an unencrypted external harddrive you want to share with friends or take with you while travelling
 - Lots of users are already quite familiar with all this, because their first touch with data encryption has been TrueCrypt which uses the encrypted container approach

-luckyLUKS follows a keep-it-simple philosophy that aims to keep users from shooting themselves in the foot and might be a bit too simple for power users - please use ZuluCrypt and/or cryptsetup/tcplay on the command line if you need special options when creating new containers.
+luckyLUKS follows a keep-it-simple philosophy that aims to keep users from shooting themselves in the foot and might be a bit too simple for power users - please use `ZuluCrypt <https://code.google.com/p/zulucrypt/>`_ and/or `cryptsetup <https://code.google.com/p/cryptsetup/>`_/`tcplay <https://github.com/bwalex/tc-play>`_ on the command line if you need special options when creating new containers.
 On the other hand, to unlock existing containers luckyLUKS offers all you need and the possibility to create a shortcut to a container in your start menu or on the desktop.
 From the shortcut its just one click and you can enter your password to unlock the container.
 To get a better understanding of the technical details please see the FAQ at the end of this page.

 Installation